Bringing It All Back Home: Recording

 Dylan and producer Tom Wilson were soon experimenting with their own fusion of rock and folk music.
 The first unsuccessful test involved overdubbing a "Fats Domino early rock & roll thing" over Dylan's earlier, acoustic recording of "House of the Rising Sun", according to Wilson.
 This took place in the Columbia 30th Street Studio in December 1964.
 It was quickly discarded, though Wilson would more famously use the same technique of overdubbing an electric backing track to an existing acoustic recording with Simon & Garfunkel's "The Sound of Silence".
 In the meantime, Dylan turned his attention to another folk-rock experiment conducted by John P. Hammond, an old friend and musician whose father, John H. Hammond, originally signed Dylan to Columbia.
 Hammond was planning an electric album around the blues songs that framed his acoustic live performances of the time.
-To do this, he recruited three members of an American/Canadian bar band he met sometime in 1963: guitarist Robbie Robertson, drummer Levon Helm, and organist Garth Hudson (members of the Hawks, who would go on to become the Band).
+To do this, he recruited three members of the Hawks, an American/Canadian bar band he met the previous year: guitarist Robbie Robertson, drummer Levon Helm, and organist Garth Hudson.
+(The Hawks would go on to become the Band.)
 Dylan was very aware of the resulting album, So Many Roads; according to his friend, Danny Kalb, "Bob was really excited about what John Hammond was doing with electric blues.
-I talked to him in the Figaro in 1964 and he was telling me about John and his going to Chicago and playing with a band and so on …"
+I talked to him in the Figaro in 1964 and he was telling me about John and his going to Chicago and playing with a band and so on…"

-However, when Dylan and Wilson began work on the next album, they temporarily refrained from their own electric experimentation.
-The first session, held on January 13, 1965 in Columbia's Studio A in New York, was recorded solo, with Dylan playing piano or acoustic guitar.
+However, when Dylan and Wilson began work on the next album, they temporarily refrained from electric experimentation.
+The first session, held on January 13, 1965, in Columbia's Studio A in New York, was recorded solo, with Dylan playing piano or acoustic guitar.
 Ten complete songs and several song sketches were produced, nearly all of which were discarded.
 Take one of "Bob Dylan's 115th Dream" would be used for the album, but three would eventually be released: "I'll Keep It With Mine" on 1985's Biograph, and "Farewell Angelina" and an acoustic version of "Subterranean Homesick Blues" on 1991's The Bootleg Series Volumes 1–3 (Rare & Unreleased) 1961–1991.

 Other songs and sketches recorded at this session: "Love Minus Zero/No Limit", "It's All Over Now, Baby Blue", "She Belongs to Me", "On the Road Again", "If You Gotta Go, Go Now", "You Don't Have to Do That", "California," and "Outlaw Blues", all of which were original compositions.